Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 On the other hand, Shopify has an option for free and premium themes.

-Shopify free themes are limited compared to Weebly (12 vs. 68 as of writing this line) but have 131 premium themes (as of writing).
-Most of which are designed for ecommerce stores.
+Shopify free themes are limited compared to Weebly (12 vs. 68 as of writing this line) but have 131 premium, customizable templates (as of writing).
+Most of them are designed for e-commerce stores.

 One of the things I like about the Shopify themes is that you get more information, access the theme demo page, preview mobile and desktop views, and get more details about a theme to inform your decision.

 Additionally, the template pages are more organized, in better-sorting order, and categorized in a way that makes finding a suitable theme painless.
-You can sort by catalog sizes, features, industry, free or paid, and even by most recent, popularity, and high or low price.
+You can sort by catalog sizes, eCommerce functionalities, customization options, industry, free or paid, and even by most recent, popularity, and high or low price.

 In a nutshell, Shopify’s theme demo page provides more information and feature access than Weebly.
-In Weebly, you have a basic view of the theme and nothing much to give you comprehensive knowledge.
+In Weebly’s themes page offers a basic demo view and nothing much to give you comprehensive knowledge.

 There are no options to preview mobile or desktop view on the themes page; you can only do that within the Weebly content editor.